Intel to create 1,600 Irish jobs under global expansion plan

 Intel’s campus in Leixlip, Co Kildare.
 Photograph: James Forde for The Irish Times

-Intel will create 1,600 high-tech jobs and more than double the manufacturing space at its Irish operation as part of a global plan to expand its chipmaking capabilities.
+Intel will create 1,600 high-tech jobs and more than double the manufacturing space at its Irish operation as part of a global plan to accelerate its chipmaking capabilities and revive the company’s fortunes.

-Intel Ireland general manager Eamonn Sinnott said on Tuesday night that there would be “additional opportunity for investment” when the chipmaker announces the next wave of expansions to support a new “foundry” business in the US, Europe and other global locations “within the year”.
+Intel Ireland general manager Eamonn Sinnott said on Tuesday night that there would be “additional opportunity for investment” when the chipmaker announces the next wave of expansions to support a new “foundry” business that will make chips for other companies.

 The semiconductor giant is investing $7 billion in the Irish business over the three years to the end of 2021 as it prepares to expand its base in Leixlip, Co Kildare, in a major project it said would create a further 5,000 construction jobs.

-Intel is expected to ramp up its hiring in the coming years, with the expansion process likely to take up to 2½ years to complete.
+Intel is expected to ramp up its hiring in the coming years, with the expansion process likely to take up to two-and-a-half years to complete.

 “We are accelerating investment in Europe and supporting the EU’s ambition of having 20 per cent of the world’s cutting-edge chips manufactured locally,” said Mr Sinnott.